DataDog/dd-trace-py/docs/index.rst

     $ pip install ddtrace --find-links=https://s3.amazonaws.com/pypi.datadoghq.com/trace/index.html

-(Note: we strongly suggest pinning the version number you deploy while we are in beta)
+We strongly suggest pinning the version number you deploy while we are in beta.

 Get Started
 -----------

 Patching
 ~~~~~~~~

+Datadog Tracing can automatically instrument many widely used Python libraries
+and frameworks.

 The easiest way to get started with tracing is to instrument your web server.
 We support many `Web Frameworks`_.
 Install the middleware for yours.